VariantSync/RaQuN/README.md

 ### Clean-Up
 The more experiments you run, the more space will be required by Docker.
-The easiest way to clean up all Docker images and containers is to run the following command in your terminal.
+The easiest way to clean up all Docker images and containers afterwards is to run the following command in your terminal.
 Note that this will remove all other containers and images not related to RaQuN as well:
 ```
 docker system prune -a